migratorydata/terraform-aws-migratorydata/README.md

   - `max_num_instances` - The maximum number of instances of MigratoryData Nodes to scale the deployment when necessary.
   - `instance_type` - The type of the virtual machines to be deployed.
   - `ssh_private_key` - The path to the private key used to access the virtual machines.
-  - `migratorydata_download_url` - The download URL for the MigratoryData package.
+  - `enable_monitoring` - A boolean value to enable or disable monitoring and logging.

 ```bash